WARNING! Unmarked spoilers for the films Adam reviews follow.

 Mark: He cracked his head open and his soul left the body, you can see it!

-- In the film's climax, the character gets slammed into a wall then awkwardly left dangling over a bar, leading a moment of confusion for the trio to realize that it actually killed him, then questioning what even happened physics-wise.
+- In the film's climax, the character gets slammed into a wall then awkwardly left dangling over a bar with eyes open, leading a moment of confusion for the trio to realize that it actually killed him, then questioning what even happened physics-wise.

-- The entire buildup of the seemingly-dead Patience being revived by a group of stray housecats, especially since the payoff is that she's brought back to life by what appears to be a CGI cat burping on her.
+- The entire buildup of the seemingly-dead Patience being revived by a group of stray housecats, especially since the payoff is that she's brought back to life by what appears to be a CGI cat burping in her mouth!

-- After a scene of Patience standing up to her boss, which includes her retorting with the line "Then let me try the remix," it gets a hilarious Call-Back later on as she's woken up by the loud music next door, during a silent, dramatic close-up:
+- After a scene of Patience standing up to her boss, which includes her retorting with the line "Then let me try the remix," it gets a hilarious Call-Back later on as she's woken up by the loud music next door, where as she dramatically jolts her head as the camera closes-up:Scott: ..."Time for the remix!"

 (Mark bursts into laughter)